-The list of stores currently supported is the following: Spotify, Deezer and Apple music.
+The list of stores currently supported is the following: Spotify, YouTube Msuic, Deezer and Apple music.

 Which period can I select ?

-3 different period are available for analysis : 7 days, 28 days or 90 days.
+3 different periods are available for analysis : 7 days, 28 days or 90 days.
 They modify all the data display in the tool, except the top right carrousel.

 How are the playlists categorized ?

-Each monitored playlist falls into one of three categories:
+Each monitored playlist falls into one of these three categories:

 - Editorial: these playlists are curated by each store’s music specialists

-- Edito/Aglo: These playlists are a variation of editorial playlists adapted algorithmically by stores themselves to better accommodate the tastes of each listener
+- Editorial and Algorithm (Edito/Algo): These playlists are a variation of editorial playlists adapted algorithmically by stores themselves to better accommodate the tastes of each listener

 - Charts: These charts are based on listening rankings